- Released: 2020

 Opening track ‘Fear My Scorn’ is possibly the best example of a spitting, scything verse and a killer chorus working together.
 It’s a belter, and I’ve had it in my head all day.
 The bitter narratives continue with ‘They Say I Live in the Past’, while ‘For the Birds’ addresses the excitement of pub-going as it moves from childhood to legal drinker age.

-I need more time to digest some of the lyrics, but I’m impressed by this album.
+I need more time to take in some of the lyrics, but I’m impressed by this album.
 In a burgeoning scene, it has an idiosyncrasy that, while not quite matching that of their Irish brethren Girl Band, is marked enough to make it stand out.